Information on user payments for hospital treatment, pregnancy and birth

 Your general practitioner has referred you to the hospital for a pregnancy and birth.

-You do not have a civil registration number (CPR number) and an address in Denmark, and therefore you will generally have to pay either fully or partially for your treatment at the hospital in accordance with Bekendtgørelse om ret til sygehusbehandling (Danish executive order on the right to treatment at hospital), which you can see her: https://www.retsinformation.dk/eli/lta/2019/657
+You do not have a civil registration number (CPR number) and an address in Denmark, and therefore you will generally have to pay either fully or partially for your treatment at the hospital.

 -

-If the doctor determines that you need treatment during your stay, you – as a pregnant woman – are entitled to free check-ups and treatment in connection with pregnancy and birth upon presentation of a valid blue health insurance card.
-The doctor may also determine that you can travel to your country of residence and receive treatment/birth there.
+If the doctor assesses that you need treatment during your stay, you – as a pregnant woman – are entitled to free prenatal check-ups and treatment/birth against:

 You must fill out a form the first time you visit the hospital.
 We will use the information in the form to collect payment from your home country.
 You can get the form in the hospital department.
 You can see the form at this page https://RN.dk/graviditet-priser – but wait to fill it out until you receive it from the hospital department.